kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: ClusterRole, ClusterRoleBinding, Role, RoleBinding

-When this annotation is set to `true`, default RBAC ClusterRole and ClusterRoleBinding objects are automatically updated at server start to add missing permissions and subjects (extra permissions and subjects are left in place).
-To prevent autoupdating a particular role or rolebinding, set this annotation to `false`.
+When this annotation is set to `"true"` on default RBAC objects created by the kube-apiserver, they are automatically updated at server start to add missing permissions and subjects (extra permissions and subjects are left in place).
+To prevent autoupdating a particular role or rolebinding, set this annotation to `"false"`.
-If you create your own ClusterRole and set this annotation, `kubectl auth reconcile` (which allows reconciling arbitrary RBAC objects in a {{< glossary_tooltip text="manifest" term_id="manifest" >}}) respects this annotation and does not automatically add missing permissions and subjects.
+If you create your own RBAC objects and set this annotation to `"false"`, `kubectl auth reconcile` (which allows reconciling arbitrary RBAC objects in a {{< glossary_tooltip text="manifest" term_id="manifest" >}}) respects this annotation and does not automatically add missing permissions and subjects.